MarbleBag/Gobchat/docs/README.md

 - `/e gc group 1 remove M'aka Ghin[ultros]` 	/ `/e gc group 1 remove firstname lastname[servername]`
 - `/e gc group 1 remove M'aka Ghin [ultros]` 	/ `/e gc group 1 remove firstname lastname [servername]`
 - `/e gc group 1 remove <t>`

+#### Chat command Profile
+Usage:
+- `/e gc profile profilename

+This chat command can be used to change the active profile and can be easily embedded in a macro, especially useful if you already use a macro to activate your rp flag!

+Examples:
+- `/e gc profile Favorite Profile` this will activate the profile with the name `Favorite Profile`

 ## Installation